-Good health - and the ability to quickly recover from ill-health - is the most important aspect of a successul life!
-And in South Africa, private healthcare is a non-negotiable benefit when having to seek medical help.
+Good health - and the ability to quickly recover from ill-health - is the most important aspect of a successful life!

 How much do you think 6-weeks in intensive care will cost?

 Do you have that money to spend?